 Try local Facebook groups, Fetch!
 Pet Care, and Petbacker to widen your reach.
 For tips on how other couples have found success, there’s a detailed story of making over $26,000 with pet sitting on Business Insider and an overview of pet sitting for side income on Profit Duel.

 When you add in services like feeding, administering medication, or even basic grooming, you raise your value to clients.
-Pet sitting typically brings in $20-$40 a day or more per pet.
+Pet sitting typically brings in $20 to $40 a day or more per pet.
 Couples are a strong choice for owners with multiple animals, opening up higher paying gigs.

 House Sitting